edgedb/edgedb/docs/stdlib/type.rst

     .. code-block:: edgeql

-        WITH MODULE example
+        with module example
-        SELECT User {
+        select User {
             name,
             friends := <User>{}
             # the cast is the only way to indicate that the